Which chair is right for me?

 were standing up.

 The bottom line is how wide to make the chair.
-Measure the OUTSIDE of the cast at the widest point, usually at the ankles.
+Measure the OUTSIDE of the cast at the widest point, usually at the ankles or toes if their feet are pointing outward.

 If your child has a "standing" type cast and the middle measurement

-(diaper area to floor) is less than 12 inches, you can choose a Big Bean or Super Slice, if the measurement is longer than 12 inches, you can choose one of the Animal Crackers chairs.
+(diaper area to floor) is less than 12 inches, you can choose a Jellybean or most of the Rockin' Chairs, if the measurement is longer than 12 inches, you can choose one of the Arch or Animal Crackers chairs.